Ultimate 2026 Guide: Strength Training for Women Over 50 (7 Proven Steps)

 Mobility training guide: Man at whiteboard explaining benefits and exercises for improved movement and health.

-Rather than focusing on isolated muscles, organize your training around these six fundamental movement patterns that transfer directly to daily activities:
+Organize your training around these six fundamental movement patterns that transfer directly to daily activities.

 1. Squat Pattern (quadriceps, glutes, core)